pwyf/ati/2018/agencies/switzerland-sdc.md

 Switzerland-SDC have reduced the frequency at which they publish to the IATI registry, from quarterly in 2016 to every six months.

 SDC are doing well on organisational planning.
-They score highly and publish all organisational planning indicators in an IATI format, barring audit and country strategies.
+They score highly and publish all organisational planning indicators in the IATI format, barring audit and country strategies.
 While the audit is provided in other formats, country strategies are published inconsistently.

 Switzerland makes all project attributes available in a comparable format.
 However, they do not provide planned start dates and the scores for descriptions and in particular sub-national location are low.